hypervel/hypervel.org/docs/docs/requests.md

 ### PSR-7 Requests

 The [PSR-7 standard](https://www.php-fig.org/psr/psr-7/) specifies interfaces for HTTP messages, including requests and responses.
-Requests and responses in Laravel Hyperf adhere to the PSR-7 standard by default.
+Requests and responses in Hypervel adhere to the PSR-7 standard by default.

-When injecting a request object, if it is declared as the PSR-7 standard interface `Psr\Http\Message\ServerRequestInterface`, Laravel Hyperf will automatically convert it to an equivalent `LaravelHyperf\Http\Request` object.
-This `LaravelHyperf\Http\Request` object implements the `Hyperf\HttpServer\Contract\RequestInterface`.
+When injecting a request object, if it is declared as the PSR-7 standard interface `Psr\Http\Message\ServerRequestInterface`, Hypervel will automatically convert it to an equivalent `Hypervel\Http\Request` object.
+This `Hypervel\Http\Request` object implements the `Hyperf\HttpServer\Contract\RequestInterface`.

 ::: tip
-You can use `LaravelHyperf\Http\Request` for injection so that you can get the IDE's auto-completion reminder support for exclusive methods.
+You can use `Hypervel\Http\Request` for injection so that you can get the IDE's auto-completion reminder support for exclusive methods.
 :::

 ## Input